-When the Council is demonstrably committed to the termination of the employment of an officer or group of officers or making an offer to encourage voluntary redundancy, these costs are charged on an accruals pensions the amount payable is charged to the General Fund Balance.
+When the Council is demonstrably committed to the termination of the employment of an officer or group of officers or making an offer to encourage voluntary redundancy, these costs are charged on an accruals Expenditure Statement.
+Where those benefits involve the enhancement of pensions the amount payable is charged to the General Fund Balance.